myrrhkhan/Jupyter-Notebook-COVID-19-data/README.md

     "pip install jupyter notebook"

 To open Jupyter Notebook, open command line and type "jupyter notebook".
 Keep that window open until you are done using Jupyter Notebook.

-As of this moment, the Apple and Google mobility data is incomplete.